machinelearningnuremberg/HPO-B/README.md

 # HPO-B
-HPO-B is a benchmark for assessing the performance of HPO algorithms.
+HPO-B is a benchmark for assessing the performance of black-box HPO algorithms.
 This repo contains the code for easing the consumption of the meta-dataset and speeding up the testing.

 ## Meta-Dataset